shaik1002/biggitlabbomb/doc/development/database/database_lab.md

 the added benefit and safety of an isolated writeable environment.

 #### Simplified access through `pgai` Ruby gem

+WARNING:
+The `pgai` gem has not yet been updated to use the new database lab instances so you will only be able to access the legacy instance using this tool.

 For instructions on using the `pgai` Ruby gem, see: [Database Lab access using the pgai Ruby gem](database_lab_pgai.md).